-The vertebrate brain develops from a tube, which becomes bent at stereotypical positions, to pack the brain into the skull.
-This packing protects the brain as a compact and stable structure.
+The vertebrate brain develops from a tube, which becomes bent at stereotypical positions, to pack the brain into the protective skull.
 The first major bend to form separates the midbrain and hindbrain forming the midbrain-hindbrain boundary constriction (MHBC).
 Morphogenesis of the MHBC requires basal constriction, a novel cellular mechanism we described.
-This is in contrast to apical constriction, which has been extensively studied.
-Basal constriction occurs stepwise, in a group of cells that first basally constrict, before apically expanding to form wedge-shaped cells.
-An intact basement membrane is required, as sleepy mutants, corresponding to a Laminin chain, fail to undergo basal constriction.
-We have recently shown that focal adhesion kinase (FAK) is essential for basal constriction.
-Additionally, intact microtubules are essential for this process.
-We are presently addressing the connection between FAK, microtubules and other signaling modulators in basal constriction.
+Our data shows that an intact basement membrane is required, as well as Wnt-PCP signaling.

 Meeting challenges in neurodevelopmental and psychiatric disorders